andrewletten/rescomp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+*Disclaimer: `rescomp` is still in the very early stages of development, with functions, arguments and workflows still liable to change with high frequency.
+I have made the repository public in its premature state primarily for ease of sharing with friends, collaborators and students during development.
+Please use with caution and perform your own sanity checks, especially if intending to use within a research context!
+Feedback and pull requests very welcome.*

 The goal of the R package `rescomp` is to simplify the process of defining, simulating and visualizing the output of ODE models of consumer-resource interactions.
 In essence, it is a consumer-resource